gradha/gradha.github.io/src/articles/12-could-dropbox-switch-to-nimrod.rst

 <http://www.infoq.com/presentations/dynamic-performance>`_ by `Maxime
 Chevalier-Boisvert <https://pointersgonewild.wordpress.com>`_.

-Of course I would propose using the `Nimrod programming language
+Of course I would propose using the `Nim programming language
 <http://nim-lang.org>`_ to any Python programmer looking for a more
 performant, saner language.
 But Dropbox didn't start yesterday to write code, and surely they have tons of code.
 They must have considered that keeping with